OzturkVedat/GoOrder/README.md

 - Event-driven communication using **SNS** and **SQS**
 - Serverless architecture- no servers to manage
 - IaC with **Terraform**
+- CI/CD pipelines using **GitHub Actions**
-- Easily extensible for new workflows and services
+- Extensible for new workflows and services

 ---